-- Making practical knowledge and proven solutions available to the global community through Cybil, a dedicated CCB knowledge portal (www. - Developing a Global Cyber Capacity Building Research Agenda process, to address knowledge gaps with data - Establishing the GFCE Foundation and the Foundation Board, adding a strategic entity to the existing GFCE structure: and - Organizing over 50 global and regional events around the world in the last five years.
+- Establishing the five GFCE Working Groups, the driving force of the GFCE: - Supporting several countries with their request for assistance on, for example, National Cybersecurity Strategy, Critical Infrastructure Protection or Cybercrime Legislation through the GFCE Clearing House: - Making practical knowledge and proven solutions available to the global community through Cybil, a dedicated CCB knowledge portal (www.
+CybilPortal.org); - Developing a Global Cyber Capacity Building Research Agenda process, to address knowledge gaps with data and evidence: - Establishing the GFCE Foundation and the Foundation Board, adding a strategic entity to the existing GFCE structure: and - Organizing over 50 global and regional events around the world in the last five years.